banner

 Companies must keep fresh, find new problems to solve, gain new skills and explore for attractive new sectors.
 Go down uncharted alleys and see what’s at the end.
 Many times, these are dead ends, but sometimes they open up to broad avenues and exciting new markets.
 Recalibrating your company definition is an excellent way to open the door to new areas for opportunity and growth.

 Thomas Metz founded the boutique investment bank T.V.
-Metz & Co., LLC in 1983 and has been an investment banker for more than three decades.
+Metz & Co., LLC in 1983 and has been an investment banker for more than four decades.
 The firm specializes in arranging mergers and acquisitions in the technology industries.
-Mr. Metz has competed transactions across North America as well as in Europe and Asia.
+Mr. Metz has arranged the sale of 78 companies across a broad spectrum of technology markets in North America and Europe.

 Purchase from Amazon: